-Supervision is one of the function of management.
+Supervision is one of the functions of management.
 It is the act or process of directing a person or group of people.

-It generally classified according to the behaviour of supervisors towards his subordinates.
-These are also called as techniques of supervision.
+It is generally classified according to the behavior of supervisors towards their subordinates.
+These are also called techniques of supervision.

-1. Autocratic or Authoritarian: Under this type, the supervisor wields absolute power and wants complete obedience from his subordinates.
+- Autocratic or Authoritarian: Under this type, the supervisor wields absolute power and wants complete obedience from his subordinates.
 He wants everything to be done strictly according to his instructions and never likes any intervention from his subordinates.
-This type of supervision is resorted to tackle indiscipline subordinates.
+This type of supervision is resorted to tackling indisciplined subordinates.

-3. Democratic supervision: Under this type, supervisor acts according to the mutual consent and discussion or in other words he consults subordinates in the process of decision making.
-This is also known as participative or consultative supervision.
+- Democratic supervision: This is also known as participative or consultative supervision.
 Subordinates are encouraged to give suggestions, take initiative and exercise free judgment.
 This results in job satisfaction and improved morale of employees.

 Supervision in Education

-2. Absolute Freedom: This type of supervision is not suitable in the modern context as it stresses on the autocratic attitude of the teacher in teaching in one point and no inspecting authority to inspect his teaching.
-However, it is a type of supervision which was used in United States of America ones upon a time.
+- Absolute Freedom: This type of supervision is not suitable in the modern context as it stresses the autocratic attitude of the teacher in teaching in one point and no inspecting authority to inspect his teaching.
+However, it is a type of supervision that was used in the United States of America once upon a time.

-3. Compulsion Type: It leads to creation of misunderstanding in human relationship between inspecting person and the teacher.
-But it can be seriously said that the inspecting officers who are good and humble in nature and having balanced personality don’t exercise their autocratic attitude in supervision.
-This tendency among good inspecting officers enable the teacher to teach properly.
+- Compulsion Type: It leads to the creation of misunderstanding in the human relationship between the inspecting person and the teacher.
+But it can be seriously said that the inspecting officers who are good and humble and have balanced personalities don’t exercise their autocratic attitude in supervision.
+This tendency among good inspecting officers enables the teacher to teach properly.

-4. Training and Direction: It is appreciated in the modern educational system because of its positive and lasting impact on the teaching performance of teachers.
-To this supervision as students or pupils are the central points in the teaching learning process, the teaching programme should be in accordance to the needs of every child.
-For this the teachers should be given in-service training on the latest developed methods of teaching for different subjects.
-After that the supervision work should be done.
-This type of supervision develops a great deal of interest, self-confidence and creativity among teachers to teach their subjects.
+- Training and Direction: It is appreciated in the modern educational system because of its positive and lasting impact on the teaching performance of teachers.
+To this supervision as students or pupils are the central points in the teaching-learning process, the teaching program should be following the needs of every child.
+For this, the teachers should be given in-service training on the latest developed methods of teaching for different subjects.
+After that, the supervision work should be done.
+This type of supervision develops a great deal of interest, self-confidence, and creativity among teachers to teach their subjects.

-5. Democratic Leadership: It says that there will be no improvement of teaching and learning only through teachers.
-Rather the high level officers as the supervisory personnel have to participate in the teaching programme actively and help the teachers by giving suggestions for improvement if any in private.
-For this the supervisory personnel has to become aware about the problems and issues that arise in the field of teaching and learning and will try and help the teachers to solve it.
+- Democratic Leadership: It says that there will be no improvement of teaching and learning only through teachers.
+Rather the high-level officers as the supervisory personnel have to participate in the teaching program actively and help the teachers by giving suggestions for improvement if any in private.
+For this, the supervisory personnel has to become aware of the problems and issues that arise in the field of teaching and learning and will try and help the teachers to solve them.